All Episodes

 You know what we're doing tonight on TV?

-We're gonna hold Washington accountable.
+We're going to hold Washington accountable.

-Herman Kane's gonna check in with us.
+Herman Cain's going to check in with us.

-We'll also check in with Jim Jordan of the Freedom Caucus, Mark Meadows will join us, uh, and well, maybe some other members as well.
+We'll also check in with Jim Jordan of the Freedom Caucus.

-Also, my mini monologue tonight, new information, FBI and Hillary Clinton that she obstructed justice.
+Also, my mini monologue tonight, new information, FBI and Hillary Clinton, that she obstructed justice.

 We'll get to that.